 - Best trading session: all sessions.
 It doesn’t matter which trading session you use — unless you want to catch the biggest moves or enter with the lowest spreads.
 In that case, consider trading during the European or the US sessions.

 - Best trading pairs: all pairs.
-You can use this strategy on all pairs as long as they have a trend.
-If they are stuck moving sideways, trend trading won’t be of much use.
+Use this strategy on all pairs as long as they have a trend.
+If they’re stuck moving sideways, trend trading won’t be of much use.

 - Chart time frame: 4 hours to 1 day.
 Trend trading is best executed on charts with a longer time frame.